cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 * `simple`: when the runtime check fails, the program execution stops on a `stop` instruction (again, this can be determined by inspecting the `@counter` variable).
 Each runtime check takes three instructions.
 * `described`: when the runtime check fails, the program execution stops on a `stop` instruction.
 However, a `print` instruction containing an error message is generated just before the `stop` instruction; after locating the faulting `stop` instruction, the error message can be read.
 Each runtime check takes four instructions.

+## Option `case-optimization-strength`

+This option affects the number of segment arrangements considered when the Case Switching optimization performs [jump table compression](SYNTAX-6-OPTIMIZATIONS.markdown#jump-table-compression).
+When performing the optimization, the optimizer extracts segments from the jump table, orders them by size and chooses a number of the largest ones corresponding to the specified value of the `case-optimization-strength` option.
+For each such segment, the process is repeated recursively on the remaining parts of the jump table, decreasing the number of selected segments by one for each level of recursion.

+The default value of this option is `4` for the web application, and `8` for the command-line tool.
+The maximal possible value is `6` for the web application, and `256` for the command-line tool.
+Values larger than `8` only bring additional benefits for case expressions with a very complex structure.

 ## Option `function-prefix`

 Specifies which function prefix is used to generate mlog names of local variables.
 Possible values are: